c0ltrane/Func-Baz/README.md

       $ java -jar /path/to/sablecc-3.7/lib/sablecc.jar -d src/ productions.sablecc
   * Execute the java binary with your new language source code file as parameter

+[Link](http://slides.com/joseki101/deck-2#/) to slide show presentation of the project